 If your older loved one is timid about technology, there are simplified devices designed with them in mind.
 Telekin computers are good for Skyping, emailing, reading the news, and so forth, and are also very simple to use.
 The Claris Companion is a tablet-type device that offers connectivity and a way to monitor an elderly loved one to assure they are safe.

-Set-up, a lesson, and some practice can assure that new app or device is enjoyed.
+Setup, a lesson, and some practice can assure that a new app or device is enjoyed.

 Some older women continue to enjoy new perfumes, bath items, and other beauty items.
 These are easy to find, of course, even if you simply stuff a pretty basket with trial-size items.